cvdlinden/wiim-httpapi/README.md

 Then Save as YAML and JSON
 Or Generate Server/Client (if you want to use the API in your own project)

-OpenAPI GUI (editor):
+OpenAPI GUI, an online editor for OpenAPI:

 * <https://github.com/Mermade/openapi-gui>
 * <https://mermade.github.io/openapi-gui/>

 ### Reviewing changes to the YAML doc

 If you're actively changing the openapi.yaml file locally it is best to use ```nodemon```.
 If you've changed the documentation you will only need to refresh the browser, instead of restarting nodejs again.
+Run:

 ```shell
 nodemon
 ```

 Note: You'll find an openapi.json file as well in this source.
-It isn't used and only here for reference.
+It isn't used and only here for reference purposes.

 ### OpenAPI.yaml to OpenAPI.md (Markdown)